Bionded/MyRetroCollection/README.md

 # MyRetroCollection
-Backend for Retro Games Bibliary, with automate scraping^sorting and export for popular frontends
+Backend for Retro Games Bibliary, with automate scraping/sorting and export for popular frontends